-In the past, four methods have been used to help with PCI compliance in the contact center:
+In the past, four alternative methods have been used to help with PCI DSS compliance in the contact center:

-’Pause & Resume’ call recording solutions – Pausing the call recording at the moment a payment is being taken is often suggested as a means for contact centers to comply with PCI DSS.
-In reality ‘Pause & Resume’ solutions only help merchants with a small part of their PCI footprint, not storing credit card information on call recordings.
+’Pause-and-Resume’ call recording solutions – Pausing the call recording at the moment a payment is being taken is often suggested as a means for contact centers to comply with PCI DSS.
+In reality ‘Pause-and-Resume’ solutions only help merchants with a small part of their PCI footprint, not storing credit card information on call recordings.
 The CSR, the desktop, plus the remainder of the contact center infrastructure is still in scope for PCI DSS.

 Automated Payment IVR solutions – Using voice recognition or keypad entry, these systems allow payments to be taken outside of the standard contact center environment.
 This is achieved by having the IVR system on a segregated part of the companies’ network or using a third-party hosted solution.
 They require the call to be routed to an automatic system where customers are more likely to drop out at the sign of difficulty.
 Either the customer ends up giving their payment details to a CSR rather than a machine, or they hang up entirely and a sale is lost.

 Implementing a DTMF masking solution like Semafone’s Cardprotect Voice+ provides the simplest route to PCI DSS compliance in the contact center and also provides many other additional benefits:

 Better Customer Experience – Semafone’s DTMF masking solution never requires a call to be rerouted or transferred.
 CSRs remain in constant verbal communication with the customer while taking a payment, allowing easy assistance if any issues occur.